Bears-R-Us/arkouda-contrib/arkouda_async_proxy_server/README.md

 The AsyncGrpcChannel-arkouda\_async\_proxy\_server stack is currently under development and not currently operational due to the following:

-1. Multiple arkouda\_server commands--some methods such as ak.connect and ak.ones send 2..n commmands to arkouda\_server.
-Consequently, it's possible the commands could get out of sync given the current, respective Arkouda client and AsyncGrpcChannel design and implementation.
+1. Multiple arkouda\_server commands--some methods such as ak.connect and ak.ones send 2..n commands to arkouda\_server.
+Consequently, it's possible the commands could get out of sync given the current, respective Arkouda client and AsyncGrpcChannel designs and implementations.
 More research is required to confirm best approach.
-2. Processing of return message--some methods such as ak.connect parses the returned message str.
+2. Processing of return message--some methods such as ak.connect parse the returned message str, which causes Python errors in some cases.
 More research is required to confirm best approach.

 ## Running arkouda\_async\_arkouda\_server